ooni/spec/nettests/ts-018-whatsapp.md

 # Expected impact

-Ability to detect if the WhatsApp instant messaging platform is working, by checking if the DNS resolutions are consistent and if it's possible to establish a TCP connection with the IPs of the endpoints.
+Ability to detect whether specific services used by WhatsApp are accessible and working as intended.
+Even if this test detect no issues, WhatsApp may still be blocked in more complex ways.

 # Expected inputs